 My Path Here

 By my twenties, that adaptability had turned into exhaustion.
-I didn’t yet have language for executive dysfunction or burnout; I just knew I couldn’t keep up with a world that wasn’t designed for how my mind worked, and I carried a lot of shame for that.
+I didn’t yet have language for executive dysfunction or burnout; I just knew I couldn’t keep up with a world that constantly reminded me of how offbeat my inherent rhythms were.
+I remember always apologizing and averting my eyes downwards, hoping to hide my shame.

 Revisiting my ADHD diagnosis as an adult changed everything.